kouky/iOS-SpriteKit-Pong/README.md

 @end
 ```

 You can handle the same contact in two seperate places, but you only really want to do it in one place.
-In the examples above the contact between the _BallNode_ and the _PaddleNode_ will be dispatched to both the instances of _BallNodeContactVisitor_ and _PaddleNodeVisitor_ if they implement the respective methods _visitPaddleNode_ and _visitBallNode_.
+In the examples above the same contact between the _BallNode_ and the _PaddleNode_ will be dispatched to both the instances of _BallNodeContactVisitor_ and _PaddleNodeVisitor_ if they implement the respective methods _visitPaddleNode_ and _visitBallNode_.
 These methods don't have to be implemneted as the _ContactVisitor_ base class _visit_ method checks if they respond to the selectors firstly.
 In practice you'd only implement either _visitPaddleNode_ or _visitBallNode_.

 ## References